ImperialCollegeLondon/guikit/docs/howtos/add_plugin.md

 ### Adding tools

 This is done with the `toolbar_items` method.
-This method id very similar to the `menu_entries` one, but provides content to the toobar just under the menu bar.
+This method is very similar to the `menu_entries` one, but provides content to the toobar just under the menu bar.
 The output must also be a list of `guikit.plugin.MenuTool` objects, but it has some extra entries, a `short_help` for the tooltip and `bitmap`, which is mandatory as it is the icon to display.

-For example, the following bit of code will add the same two entries for loading and savinng data, but now to the toolbar.
-We use some standard icons provided by wxPythonn, but you can use your own bitmaps, too.
+For example, the following bit of code will add the same two entries for loading and saving data, but now to the toolbar.
+We use some standard icons provided by wxPython, but you can use your own bitmaps, too.
 See [`wx.ArtProvider`](https://wxpython.org/Phoenix/docs/html/wx.ArtProvider.html) for more information about this.